-The Master of Acupuncture (MAc) program is a threeyear program consisting of 2,352 hours and 152.75 credits.
+The Master of Acupuncture (MAc) program is a threeyear program consisting of 2,394 hours and 155.25 credits.
 It is a streamlined program designed for students having a special affinity for classical acupuncture and moxibustion.
 The foundation of the MAc program is similar to that of the Master of Science in Oriental Medicine (MSOM) program, with fewer hours of theory and without the focus on herbal instruction.
 An increased emphasis is placed on the refinement of palpation skills used in acupuncture diagnosis and treatment.
-The MAc program does not meet licensing requirements for the State of California or the State of New Mexico.
-Many other states require a certain number of herbal hours check with individual state boards for their licensing requirements.
+While many will be drawn to this deep yet efficient program, it is important for potential applicants to note that the MAc program does not meet licensing requirements for the State of California or the State of New Mexico.
+Many other states require a certain number of herbal hours - check with individual state boards for their licensing requirements.